asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

 He installs it with `npm install -g @asyncapi/studio` and opens his plan in the studio with `asyncapi studio my-document.yaml`.
 The studio looks for errors and gives tips.

+He also uses the Web version of [AsyncAPI Studio](https://studio.asyncapi.com/) where he can simply paste his document and be able to check if he has any error there.

 ### Hands-on Exercise

 Chan wants to practice more.
 He thinks about adding a new property for a username and creating a new channel for messages to Mars.
 He updates his document with these new details and then uses AsyncAPI Studio to validate his changes.